 - Preventive maintenance

 Technical support is another aspect of your purchase that you shouldn’t forget.
 While making your purchase, take the time to negotiate alternatives to system updates and technical support.
 These are often bundled into the terms and conditions, so you want to ensure you get the best deal.

 There may come a time when you need to purchase parts or consumables for your new ultrasound machine.
 Are they difficult to get or too expensive?

 Ideally, you want an ultrasound machine with readily available parts such as monitors, power suppliers, keyboards, upper control panels, panels, buttons, and keys.

 One final thing to decide is whether you should opt for a refurbished or new ultrasound system.

 A new ultrasound machine will come with a warranty, so you’ve got to weigh up the trade-off between reliability and price.

-If you want a top of the range model with all the bells and whistles but don’t want to invest a massive amount of resources, a refurbished ultrasound machine is a smart choice.
+If you want a top-of-the-range model without investing too much, try buying a refurbished ultrasound machine.
 A refurbished system is a used machine that has been restored or upgraded.
 Generally, they are at massively discounted prices compared to new machines.

-It is recommended that you approach a reputable supplier of refurbished ultrasound machines, such as Ultrasound Solutions Corp.
-This ISO 13485:2016 certified, FDA registered company has more than 20 years experience in the diagnostic ultrasound equipment industry.
-It has many happy customers ranging from hospitals and private practices to imaging centers and educational institutions.
+It’s best to approach a reputable supplier of refurbished ultrasound machines, such as Ultrasound Solutions Corp, an ISO 13485:2016 certified, FDA-registered company with more than 20 years of experience in the diagnostic ultrasound equipment industry.
+It has many happy customers, from hospitals and private practices to imaging centers and educational institutions.